Young Adults with ADHD: College Resources For Making Career-Fit Decisions

 Purpose of Study: The purpose of this study is to understand young adults with ADHD and their experience using college resources to make career decisions.

 Participants in the study will be 50 young adults with ADHD.
 You will be asked to complete a 10-question questionnaires.
 The questionnaire will take approximately 10 -15 mins.

 Participants will be entered into a drawing to win a 25 dollar gift card for your participation.
 Please click the link to go directly to the questionnaire.
 You will be required to leave an email in order to complete the questionnaire.

 After I receive all of the participants, then a drawing will take place and I will be in contact with you via the email you provide.

 ADDA is committed to keeping up with the latest research in the field of ADHD.
 Disseminating this information to our community is of utmost importance to us.
-To learn more about current research, and to see what studies are seeking participant adults with ADHD, check back regularly.
+To see what studies are seeking participant adults with ADHD, check back regularly.